paulcarmichael/fincrypt.io/README.md

-# fincrypt
+# fincrypt_http
-a webapp offering support for common payment industry cryptographic operations
+a webapp which provides solutions for common cryptography requirements found in the payment industry